rolandshoemaker/theca/README.md

 `--profile-folder` to specify a folder for your profiles that is synced and your sync'r should do the rest for you.
 Since `theca` makes transactional*-ish* updates to the profile files it should be perfectly safe, unless you concurrently edit a profile, though `theca` will *attempt* to merge changes when this happens.
+You could even store a profle in a *git* repo if you really wanted to.

 ## Tab completion